2019 Singapore Grand Prix: Race

 The safety car came in on lap 52.
 The final ten laps saw Charles Leclerc unsuccessfully attempt to catch his teammate Sebastian Vettel.
 After being overtaken by Robert Kubica (Williams) and falling to last place, Kevin Magnussen (Haas) took a pit stop at the end of lap 57, switching to soft-compound tyres and setting the fastest lap of the race.
 Since he finished the race in 17th place, Magnussen was not awarded the point for the fastest lap, which is only available if the driver finishes in the top ten.
-Vettel crossed the finish line to take victory, his first win since the 2018 Belgian Grand Prix, it was also his final win in his Formula 1 career.
-With Leclerc finishing second, this was Ferrari's first 1–2 finish since the 2017 Hungarian Grand Prix, and the first time a team has ever recorded a 1–2 finish at Singapore since the race became a Formula One World Championship event in 2008.
+Vettel crossed the finish line to take victory, his first win since the 2018 Belgian Grand Prix.
+It was also his final win in his Formula 1 career.
+With Leclerc finishing second, this was Ferrari's first 1–2 finish since the 2017 Hungarian Grand Prix.

 After the race Giovinazzi was summoned to the stewards for allegedly driving too close to the recovery crane after George Russell's crash on lap 34.
 Giovinazzi was given a 10-second penalty, however, since he finished 18 seconds ahead of Romain Grosjean, this did not affect his tenth-place finish.